edibotopic/sqong/readme.md

 # Sqong

-v0.1.2
+v0.1.3

 Pong-clone written in the [Odin language](http://odin-lang.org/) using the [Raylib](https://www.raylib.com/) programming library.
-The game was made in a weekend to learn Odin and take a break from some infuriating web projects.
+The game was initially made in a weekend to learn the basics of the Odin language.
+I have since revisited the project to learn more about entity systems and memory management.

+# Running

 To compile and run you will need to have Odin [installed](https://odin-lang.org/docs/install/) and on your path.
 After you `git clone` this repo, change to the `/sqong/` directory and run `make`.